lzambella/Qyoutube-dl/README.md

 # Qyoutube-dl
-A Qt GUI front-end for youtube-dl
+A Qt GUI front-end for youtube-dl.
+Currently doesn't do anything...